rmotr-group-projects/pyp-w4-gw-twitter-timeline/README.md

 ## Authentication

 The authentication method has changed a bit compared to the previous one.
-We keep using authentication tokens, but instead of sending tokens in the POST payload, we will not be sending them now in the request headers.
+We keep using authentication tokens, but instead of sending tokens in the POST payload, we will be sending them now in the request headers.

 ```bash
 Authorization: <ACCESS_TOKEN>